Sidley, Hunton & Williams, Latham: Business of Law

 For more on the decision, click here.

-Kinder Morgan Energy Partners LP (KMP), the second-largest U.S. pipeline partnership, agreed to sell assets in the Rocky Mountains to private-equity backed Tallgrass Energy Partners LP for $1.8 billion in cash, a divestiture promised to antitrust regulators.
+Kinder Morgan Energy Partners LP (KMP:US), the second-largest U.S. pipeline partnership, agreed to sell assets in the Rocky Mountains to private-equity backed Tallgrass Energy Partners LP for $1.8 billion in cash, a divestiture promised to antitrust regulators.

 Kinder Morgan Energy will sell 7,200 miles (11,600 kilometers) of pipelines and two natural-gas processing facilities, the Houston-based company said Aug.
 20 in a statement.
 The deal, which includes its Trailblazer Pipeline Co., Kinder Morgan Interstate Gas Transmission pipeline and a 50 percent interest in the Rockies Express pipeline, is valued at $3.3 billion including assumed debt, according to the statement.